Cross-Entropy Optimization of Physically Grounded Task and Motion Plans

 There is growing interest in integrating closed-loop controllers into TAMP solvers to facilitate real-world deployment.
 In \cite{toussaint_sequence--constraints_2022} a sequence of actions is executed by switching between MPC controllers with the corresponding sets of constraints.
 Once the set of goal states are deemed unreachable, a backtracking mechanism brings the execution back to the last action from which the plan is feasible.
-In \cite{pan_task_2024}, a method for partially groundable actions is presented.
-This allows to plan with limited information of the environment, by using closed-loop controllers to fill the non grounded gaps in the plan.
+Most recently, \cite{pan_task_2024} utilized pre-defined behaviors to handle informational uncertainty (e.g., occlusions).
+In contrast, we address dynamic complexity.
+By optimizing generic actions via physics simulation, our framework automatically discovers complex interactions (e.g., sliding) without requiring them to be explicitly encoded as separate symbolic behaviors.
 In \cite{curtis_partially_2024}, a framework for uncertainty-aware TAMP is presented.
 The uncertainty in the execution of the controllers is estimated by simulating the actions and recording successes.
 These approaches can be implemented in real-world scenarios, as closed-loop controllers are expected to compensate for disturbances arising from unmodeled complex dynamics and contact interactions.
 However, while these bring TAMP solvers closer to practical deployments, planning while considering these effects remains a challenge.